top of page

 Science-Based Interviewing

-What is Science-Based Interviewing
+What is Science-Based Interviewing?

 Science-Based Interviewing is an evidence-based approach that maximizes information gathering while minimizing risk.
 Using effective techniques like the Strategic Use of Evidence (SUE), cognitive interviewing, building rapport, and using active listening, it improves the results of investigations in law enforcement, businesses, human resources, loss prevention, and compliance.
 Ditch outdated “steps to confession,” so-called tricks, and manipulative tactics; SBI delivers accurate, reliable statement evidence, intelligence, and actionable information.